MicrosoftDocs/customer-insights/ci-docs/engagement-insights/instrument-website.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Once you add code to your website, data starts to appear in your workspace.
+This article describes the steps that an administrator must take to add a code snippet to a website.
 You'll start seeing events in your workspace in five minutes or less after implementing the code.

 ## Prerequisites

-* Your webpage or project must be hosted to send telemetry data.
-Telemetry data sent from a local file will not be accepted by the server.
+* Your webpage or project must be hosted to send activity data.
+Data sent from a local file will not be accepted by the server.
 * You must have an ingestion key (already embedded in your code snippet).

 ## Integrate web code into your webpage